How long will $200k last in retirement: a complete guide

 • How much do I plan to spend as a retiree?

-• How do I hope to live as a retiree?
+• When do I plan to live when I retire?

 • Will I have any additional income, such as Social Security benefits?

-• Will I continue to invest in my later years, making my $200k work hard for me?
+• Will I continue to invest in my later years?

 How much tax will I pay if I retire with $200k?

-The exact amount you’ll pay in retirement income taxes if you enter your next life phase with $200,000 is hard to pinpoint.
-It will usually be quite low, relatively speaking, but it will depend on:
+The exact amount you’ll pay in retirement income taxes if you enter your next life phase with $200,000 is hard to pinpoint and will depend on the following factors:

-1. Where you live – wherever you are in the country, you’ll have to pay federal income tax, though this is likely to be low on an amount like $200k spread over a decade.
-You’ll also have to cover state-level income tax in most states, though a handful don’t levy this.
+1. Where you live – Regardless of where you are in the country, you’ll have to pay federal income tax, though this is likely to be low on an amount like $200k spread over a decade.
+You’ll also have to cover state-level income tax in most states, though a handful of states don’t levy this.

-2. Whether you have any other income to account for – if you are making money outside your $200,000 retirement savings amount, whether through investment income, gifted revenue or earned income, this will increase the tax you must pay.
+2. If you have any other income – If you are making money outside your $200,000 retirement savings amount, whether through investment income, gifted revenue or earned income, this will increase the tax you must pay.

 Can you retire at 50 with $200k?